ebzzry/kapo/README.md

 ====

-_kapo_ is a small utility that leverages on Vagrant, VirtualBox, and other tools, to make it easy to manage virtual machines.
+_kapo_ is a small utility that leverages on Vagrant, VirtualBox, and other tools, to make it easier to manage virtual machines.
+The word *kapo* is Esperanto for *head* (noun), hence the idea of control and management.

 ## Installation